civican/legisinfo/44-1/bills/S-17/bill_text.md

 paragraph 331(3)(a).

-> **Explanatory Note**:
-> *These amendments to the French version are necessary in order to reflect the change in terminology in ISA standards to use the French terms "audit", "auditeur" and "auditer" for the English terms "audit" and "auditor".*

 ### Bank Act

 ### Section 77

   **(1)** Paragraph (c) of the definition **court** in section 2 of the `Bank Act` is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court of the Province,
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the Province,

   **(2)** The definition **court** in section 2 of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).